MONZikWasTaken/SchoolPortal/README.md

    pip install -r requirements.txt
    ```

-4. Create an admin user:
+4. Create an admin user (may not work, fix your self):
    ```bash
    python create_admin.py
    ```

-5. Start the backend server:
+6. Start the backend server:
    ```bash
    cd pbackend
    python app.py
    ```

-6. In a separate terminal, start the frontend server:
+7. In a separate terminal, start the frontend server:
    ```bash
    cd pfrontend
    python app.py
    ```

-7. Access the application in your browser at http://localhost:5000
+8. Access the application in your browser at http://localhost:5000 or http://localhost:5001

 ## Current Limitations